status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 # Validator monitoring

-> ⚠️ This feature is currently in BETA - implementation details may change in response to community feedback.
+> ⚠️ This feature is currently in BETA - implementation details such as metric names and counters may change in response to community feedback.

 The validator monitoring feature allows for tracking the life-cycle and performance of one or more validators in detail.